Raspberry pi Pico DSP

 Biomedical Engineering:

-Physiological signal interpretation finds usage in portable, low-cost monitoring solutions for fields like neurotechnology, cardiology.
+Physiological signal interpretation finds usage in portable, low-cost monitoring solutions for fields like neurotechnology, and cardiology.

 Expanding Pico’s Horizons with Add-Ons